dodopizza/aspnet-session-cosmosdb/README.md

 One of the levels specified here: https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.consistencylevel?view=azure-dotnet
 `Strong` (default) should be used in multi-region setup.
 `BoundedStaleness` can be used in a single-region setup, it provides the same guarantees in single region.
-`Session` can only be used in a test environment when using Cosmos DB Emulator.
+:radioactive: `Session` can only be used in a test environment when using Cosmos DB Emulator.
-> **WARNING!** Don't copy-paste this value from sample application config file, it is not suitable for production.
+> :radioactive: **WARNING!** Don't copy-paste `Session` consistency level from sample application config file, it is not suitable for production.

 See also: https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels